 Don’t Do Something Else

 Don’t call your girlfriend because you’re bored.
 Don’t leave the house with lunch plates on the table.
-Don’t flip through the Hanna Andersson catalog for the eighth time (you know you can’t afford those dresses).
 Don’t sleep in… again.
 Don’t get online before breakfast and stay there… until noon.

-Pick the most annoying or embarrassing habit and stop it today.
+Pick an annoying or embarrassing habit and stop it today.
 You don’t have to promise for eternity.
 Just today.
-If you pick one to stop per day, you’ll be amazed at how many changes you can make.
-At least you’ll make a change each day.
+If you pick one to stop per week, you’ll be amazed at how many changes you can make.

 That’s right—wave the white flag.
 You will never be like her.
 Don’t compare yourself to Miss Perfect.